← Back to all posts

 Some celebrations of life belong outside.
 Especially if the person you are honoring loved the outdoors, a gathering in nature can feel more fitting than any indoor venue.

 This could be a picnic at their favorite park, a beach gathering at sunset, or a hike to a place that meant something to them.
 Keep it simple.
-Bring blankets, something to eat, and maybe a few photos or mementos to pass around.
+Bring blankets and something to eat, plus a few photos or mementos to pass around.

 If you are planning something near water, a flower release is a beautiful and low-key ritual.
 Each guest places a single flower on the water.
 It is quiet.
 It is communal.
 And it gives people something to do with their hands during a moment that can feel heavy.